Dealing with damp What's the best way to deal with damp?

 How to treat damp depends on the type of damp that's affecting your home.
 You may also find that you have more than one kind of damp, making the solution more complicated.
 In most cases of damp, you'll need to consult a builder, surveyor or specialist damp company.

-Which? members can find recommended builders, surveyors and damp-treatment companies in their area on our Which?
+You can find recommended builders, surveyors and damp-treatment companies in your area on our Which?
 Local website.
 If you're not already a member, sign up for a £1 trial to get instant access to all of Which.co.uk, Which?
 Local and receive Which? magazine.

 How to deal with condensation

 - You can improve a condensation problem with better ventilation.
 If you do not have a bathroom or kitchen fan you should consider installing them as these two rooms are responsible for most moisture in a house.
 Dehumidifiers can also help - read our Best Buy dehumidifiers reviews and what to look for in our guide to buying a dehumidifier.